-Before we dive in, it’s important to note that this is not something you should do yourself.
+But remember, this is not something you should do yourself.
 When it comes to gas and electrical installations, it’s imperative to have them done by licensed professionals.

 Next, one side of the key valve is connected to the gas stub and the other to the flex hose.
-The flex hose is connected to an air mixer (only with propane), then the air mixer to the pan and the burner to the pan.
+The flex hose is connected to an air mixer (only with Propane), then the air mixer to the pan and the burner to the pan.

 Before setting the burner and pan in place, you’ll test for gas leaks at each connection (burner to air mixer, air mixer to flex hose, flex hose to key valve, and key valve to stub).

 After the gas connections are tested and ready to go, you’ll set the pan and burner into place.